We’re psyched to introduce you to our new feature – Video of the Week!

 - Use the camera or phone’s mic

+Standing too far stage left or stage right and too close to the stage will emphasize what’s coming off of the stage in that location and drown out the other instruments.
 If you can, get a good board mix and synch it with the video.
-If you’re just using one video source with an internal mic, be sure it’s place where people will be able to hear everyone on stage.
+If you’re just using one video source with an internal mic, be sure it’s placed where people will be able to hear everyone on stage.

 - Camera Angle(s)